samar20dec-hash/Contosso-Sales-Dashboard/README.md

 A bar chart illustrating the cumulative Net Profit over time, broken down by year and quarter from Q1 2007 to Q4 2009.
 The bars progressively increase, showing the running total of net profit, indicating consistent growth in overall net profit.

-- **Year Over Year By Product Brand (Bottom Left Waterfall/Bar Chart)** This chart visualizes the year-over-year performance for various Contoso product brands, including Contoso, Fabrikam, Adventure Wor..., Proseware, Litware, Wide World Im..., A. Datum, The Phone Co..., Southridge Vid..., Northwind Tra..., and Tailspin Toys.
+- **Year Over Year By Product Brand (Bottom Left Waterfall/Bar Chart)** This chart visualizes the year-over-year performance for various contosso product brands, including contosso, Fabrikam, Adventure Wor..., Proseware, Litware, Wide World Im..., A. Datum, The Phone Co..., Southridge Vid..., Northwind Tra..., and Tailspin Toys.
 It uses green bars to indicate increases and allows for quick identification of top-performing or underperforming brands.

 - **Geographical Performance Table (Bottom Right Table)** A detailed table breaking down financial metrics by Continent Name, with drill-down capabilities for specific regions/cities.
 It displays Total Sales, Total Expenses, Net Profit, and Net Quantity.
 The "Asia" continent is expanded, showing data for Beijing, GuangDong, Seoul-jikhalsi, Hokkaido, Chubu, Islamabad Capital Territory, New South Wales, and Krung Thep, allowing for granular analysis of regional contributions.